 Being a small town, South Dos Palos does not have a public transit system used by locals to get to and from work.

-The citizens of South Dos Palos have a very low rate of college education: just 7.04% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of South Dos Palos has a very low overall level of education: only 7.04% of people over 25 hold a 4-year college degree or higher.

 The per capita income in South Dos Palos in 2022 was $23,153, which is low income relative to California and the nation.
 This equates to an annual income of $92,612 for a family of four.
 However, South Dos Palos contains both very wealthy and poor people as well.
 South Dos Palos also has one of the higher rates of people living in poverty in the nation, with 35.19% of its population below the federal poverty line.